Cooking: Carbohydrates

 Carbohydrates include the common sugar, sucrose (table sugar), a disaccharide, and such simple sugars as glucose (made by enzymatic splitting of sucrose) and fructose (from fruit), and starches from sources such as cereal flour, rice, arrowroot and potato.

 The interaction of heat and carbohydrate is complex.
 Long-chain sugars such as starch tend to break down into more digestible simpler sugars.
 If the sugars are heated so that all water of crystallisation is driven off, caramelization starts, with the sugar undergoing thermal decomposition with the formation of carbon, and other breakdown products producing caramel.
 Similarly, the heating of sugars and proteins causes the Maillard reaction, a basic flavor-enhancing technique.

 An emulsion of starch with fat or water can, when gently heated, provide thickening to the dish being cooked.
 In European cooking, a mixture of butter and flour called a roux is used to thicken liquids to make stews or sauces.
 In Asian cooking, a similar effect is obtained from a mixture of rice or corn starch and water.
 These techniques rely on the properties of starches to create simpler mucilaginous saccharides during cooking, which causes the familiar thickening of sauces.
 This thickening will break down, however, under additional heat.

 Fats

 Types of fat include vegetable oils, animal products such as butter and lard, as well as fats from grains, including maize and flax oils.
 Fats are used in a number of ways in cooking and baking.
 To prepare stir fries, grilled cheese or pancakes, the pan or griddle is often coated with fat or oil.
 Fats are also used as an ingredient in baked goods such as cookies, cakes and pies.
 Fats can reach temperatures higher than the boiling point of water, and are often used to conduct high heat to other ingredients, such as in frying, deep frying or sautéing.
 Fats are used to add flavor to food (e.g., butter or bacon fat), prevent food from sticking to pans and create a desirable texture.

+Fats are one of the three main macronutrient groups in human diet, along with carbohydrates and proteins, and the main components of common food products like milk, butter, tallow, lard, salt pork, and cooking oils.
+They are a major and dense source of food energy for many animals and play important structural and metabolic functions, in most living beings, including energy storage, waterproofing, and thermal insulation.
+The human body can produce the fat it requires from other food ingredients, except for a few essential fatty acids that must be included in the diet.
+Dietary fats are also the carriers of some flavor and aroma ingredients and vitamins that are not water-soluble.